 Tin derives its chemical symbol (Sn) from the Latin word stannum.
 The first uses of tin appear to have been in alloys with copper and zinc to make brass and bronze respectively, and can be dated back to about 3,500 BC.
-It is not known who identified tin as an element.
-It may have been recognized as something that could not be divided any further by alchemists and experimenters.

 Tin is a silvery white metal, is malleable, somewhat ductile and has a highly crystalline structure.
 If tin is bent, the breaking of these crystals will emit an audible "tin cry".

 Tin does not easily oxidize in air but when heated in air readily forms tin oxide.